jacky6016/MERN-Stack-Walkthrough/README.md

+# Introduction
+This is a exercise Tracker Web App that allows users to log their exercises.
+It is built with the MERN stack.

 # Acknowledgement
-This is a repository containing learning notes and code from the [Learn the MERN Stack - Full Tutorial (MongoDB, Express, React, Node.js)](https://www.youtube.com/watch?v=7CqJlxBYj-M).
+This repository contains learning notes and code from the [Learn the MERN Stack - Full Tutorial (MongoDB, Express, React, Node.js)](https://www.youtube.com/watch?v=7CqJlxBYj-M).

 # Run the Project
 - Backend server:  Run `npm start` under the `backend` folder, the default URL is `http://localhost:5000`